Updated: Jun 11

 Serves as a skin emollient

 Follow La Tasha K. Mason on Social Media:

 Follow Princess Mudd on Social Media:

-Batana Oil is an active ingredient in these Princess Mudd products:
+We only use authentic, quality Batana Oil in our products.
+Our Honduran Batana Oil is the main ingredient in these Princess Mudd products: